 Multiple versions of WGS84

-The previous version of the online conversion defined a WGS84 coordinate system that was identical to NZGD2000.
-In fact there are multiple realisations of WGS84 and so converting accurately between WGS84 and other datums requires knowing what version of WGS84 applies.
+Often coordinates are misidentified as WGS84.
+In fact there are many versions of WGS84 and so converting accurately between WGS84 and other datums requires knowing what version of WGS84 applies.
 Also in many cases coordinates are labelled as WGS84 when they are actually in terms of other datums, such as ITRF2008 or NZGD2000.